 I am a historian of modern science and technology.
-I'm interested in all kinds of things, many of which have something to do with scientific internationalism, the chemical sciences, and scientific data and information.
+I'm interested in all kinds of things, many of which have something to do with the chemical sciences and industries, environmental regulation, computing, data and information, and scientific internationalism.

-I have previously spent a year each as Herdegen Fellow in the History of Scientific Information at the Chemical Heritage Foundation, course developer for an online education startup, and marketeer for a leading purveyor of collectible figurines.
-I grew up in Pittsburgh, PA and live in Somerville, MA.
+I have a PhD in History of Science from Princeton University (2016), and I have previously spent a year each as Herdegen Fellow in the History of Scientific Information at the Chemical Heritage Foundation, course developer for an online education startup, and marketeer for a leading purveyor of collectible figurines.
+Once upon a time, I wrote a thesis about party scenes in Virginia Woolf novels.
+I grew up in Pittsburgh, PA.